AnkitPrakash687/YoutubeTrendings/README.md

 ## Big Data Questions

 1. For each channel, I will find average number of likes - Vamshi Krishna Nuka.
-2. For each channel i will find average number of comments-Venkata Dasari 3.
+2. For each channel i will find sum of  comments-Venkata Dasari 3.
 4.